filipre/aluffi/Readme.md

 # aluffi
 Solutions to Paolo Aluffi's *Algebra: Chapter 0*.

+PDF can be find inside the 'release' branch.

 *Algebra: Chapter 0* is a highly regarded introduction to abstract algebra and category theory.
 The writing is fantastic and the exercises are very fun; it's like CS 135 assignments in that they're not too difficult (compare: advanced math courses), but very insightful and rigorous (compare: CS 251).

 I am doing this for two reasons: